AnnaTran96/star-wars-wiki/README.md

 Instead of using `createAsyncThunk`, I would use Redux Toolkit RTK Query as it can help eliminate the need to write thunks and reducers to manage data fetching.

 Another improvment I would liked to work more on is the styling.
 For the loading component, I would have created a spinner.

+Since the API did not return any image URLs, the cards do not display any images.
+I would have added some images so that the UI looks more better.